-Over the past week, it’s everywhere.
-People keep emailing/texting/posting links about the Authors Guild survey showing writers earnings down 42% (although since they weren’t even approaching minimum wage to start, it’s a low bar anyway…).
+Over the past year, it’s everywhere.
+People keep emailing/texting/posting links about surveys showing writers only earning 1/3 of pre-pandemic amounts (although since they weren’t even approaching minimum wage to start, it’s a low bar anyway…).
 Seriously, guys.
 Writing doesn’t pay?
+You’re depressed?
 This is news?

-Once in New York we accidentally ate dinner at Ellen’s Stardust Diner, where the waiters enchant the tourists as they deliver Broadway show tunes along with their milkshakes and burgers.
+Once in New York we accidentally ate dinner at Ellen’s Stardust Diner, where the (maskless) waiters enchanted the tourists as they delivered Broadway show tunes along with their milkshakes and burgers.
 The staff were young, attractive, and talented.
 Each had probably been their high school’s most special snowflake.
 Even more probably, this was as close as any of them would get to singing on (or near) Broadway.
+(Remember Broadway?)
 But equally probably, young reporters looking for a story would occasionally do a piece on how the average income for actors/artists/writers is poop plus tips.

 I’ve been thinking about those waiters belting and occasionally tapping their little hearts out.
 And I realized that I would never want to be like them.
 (Well, yes…I wouldn’t mind being young and attractive and able to sing, even though I’d only do it up on a stage if it was my punishment for murdering babies or voting Republican.)
 But I don’t want to suffer for my art.
 I just want to enjoy it, and if possible, make a little money.